Lennster1/Lennster1/README.md

-- 🔭 I’m currently working on Hypixel-Skyblock-Utilities, and other cool stuff!
+- 🔭 I’m currently working on Hypixel-Skyblock-Utilities, maybe some stuff of Kafium,
 - 🌱 I’m currently learning Python and node.js
 - 📫 How to reach me: Discord @Lennster# 4276
 - 😄 Pronouns: He/Him